Show Me Love (Robyn song)

 "Show Me Love" is a song by Swedish singer and songwriter Robyn.
-It was first released in Sweden in 1997 as a single from the international edition of her debut studio album, Robyn Is Here (1995).
-The song is her fourth Swedish, third UK, and second US single.
+It was first released in Sweden in February 1997 as the fourth single from her debut studio album, Robyn Is Here (1995).
+The song was her third UK and second US single.
+Robyn wrote it with Max Martin, who also produced the song with Denniz Pop.
+Its music video was directed by Kevin Bray.
 The song is sometimes confused with Robin S.'s 1993 single "Show Me Love" because of identical song titles and similar first names; however, the two songs are not related.